DamonMohammadbagher/NativePayload_Reverse_tcp/README.md

 # NativePayload_Reverse_tcp
 Meterpreter Encrypted Payload by C#.Net

+Note : I made this Backdoor source code for describe Antiviruses vulnerability only.

  You can use Meterpreter Encrypted Payloads with this C# Source code

  Publisher and Author: Damon mohammadbagher